Ever-QN/react-ts-shopping-cart/README.md

 This is a simple shopping cart application built using React, Typescript and Tailwind.
 It allows users to view and add items to their shopping cart.

+## Todo

+- Implement localStorage for cart items
+- Re-style the entire cart page for better user experience
+- Align cards in store page properly when product title wraps

 ## Features

 - Shop Page: Lists available products with card elements for each product.
 Users can adjust the quantity of items they want to buy. <br>